Second East Turkistan Republic (1944-1949)

 On April 8, 1945, the founding of the East Turkistan Republic’s National Army was proclaimed with a large military parade.
 The armed groups scattered across that northwestern part of East Turkistan were organized into seven regiments, four independent battalions, and one independent company.
 General recruitment of all ethnic groups, except for the Chinese, was carried out by the East Turkistan National Army.

 At its height in 1946, the East Turkistan National Army had over 50,000 active-duty troops and an estimated 100,000 reserve troops.
 Several departments were established under the East Turkistan National Army Headquarters, including Political Department, War Department, Military Administration Department, Cadre Department, Reconnaissance Department, and a Supply and Logistics Department.
-The Soviets had also embedded military advisors into the East Turkistan National Army to help train them and monitor their movements.
+The National Army utilized Soviet technical advisors for training and logistics, a common practice for emerging states seeking to modernize their defense capabilities against colonial powers.

 The East Turkistan National Army was armed with primarily German weaponry, some Soviet weaponry, and American weaponry captured from the Republic of China.
 Much of its initial arms were sold to the East Turkistan Republic by the Soviet Union.
 The East Turkistan National Army’s Artillery Division originally consisted of at least 12 field artillary cannons, two armored vehicles, and two tanks.
 A National Aviation Force was established with forty-two airplanes that the East Turkistan National Army had captured at a Republic of China (Nationalist China) airbase in Ghulja.